quickdon/DeltaMol/README.md

 be omitted when a source dataset only provides energies.
 Files stored as NPZ, NPY, JSON, YAML, or Torch checkpoints are recognised automatically based on the extension, and the CLI exposes `--dataset-format` to override auto-detection when necessary.
-When pointing to a directory that contains extensionless files, specify `--dataset-format` so the loader knows which reader to use.
 The loader understands MD-style `.npz` archives where a single atomic-number array or per-atom force frame is shared across a trajectory; the array is broadcast across all coordinate frames so you can load MD trajectories without reshaping them.
 Dataset paths can point to either a single file, a